martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

   leading or trailing whitespace octets.
 WebRTC identity assertions are not canonicalized; all octets are hashed.

+### Calculating external_id_hash for PASSPoRT

-Where a PASSPoRT {{!PASSPoRT}} is used, the compact form of the PASSPoRT MUST be expanded into the full form.
+Where the compact form of PASSPoRT {{!PASSPoRT}} is used, it MUST be expanded into the full form.
 The base64 encoding used in the SIP Identity (or 'y') header field MUST be decoded then used as input to SHA-256.
 This produces the 32 octet `binding_hash` value used for creating or validating the extension.
 In pseudocode, using the `signed-identity-digest` field from the `Identity` grammar defined {{!SIP-ID}}:

 ```
 external_id_hash = SHA-256(b64decode(signed-identity-digest))
 ```

-Note:

-: For both types of identity assertion, if SHA-256 should prove to be inadequate at some point in the future (see {{?AGILITY=RFC7696}}), a new TLS extension can be defined that uses a different hash function.

-Identity bindings in either form might be provided by only one peer.
-An endpoint that does not produce an identity binding MUST generate an empty `external_id_hash` extension in its ClientHello.
-An empty extension has a zero-length binding_hash field.
-This allows its peer to include a hash of its identity binding.
-An endpoint without an identity binding MUST include an empty `external_id_hash` extension in its ServerHello or EncryptedExtensions message, to indicate support for the extension.

-A peer that receives an `external_id_hash` extension that does not match the value of the identity binding from its peer MUST immediately fail the TLS handshake with a illegal_parameter alert.
-This includes cases where the binding is absent, in which case the extension MUST be present and empty.

-An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

-A peer that receives an identity binding, but does not receive an `external_id_hash` extension MAY choose to generate a fatal illegal_parameter alert, though it is expected that implementations written prior to the definition of the extensions in this document will not support both for some time.

-In TLS 1.3, the `external_id_hash` extension MUST be sent in the EncryptedExtensions message.

 # Unknown Key-Share with Fingerprints {#fp}